-During the recovery phase from disturbance, competition will likely shift the plant community towards one that is composed of opportunistic, fast-growing pioneer tree species, grasses (Shiels et al., 2010; Carreño-Rocabado et al., 2012), and/or deciduous species, as also seen in previous model results (Hickler et al., 2004).
-In the treatments presented here, deciduous PFT types were also the strongest to recover after 15 years in both models, surpassing predrought values (Fig. 5).
-It should be noted that ED2 exhibited a strong recovery in the evergreen PFT as well (over two other deciduous PFT types), inconsistent with the above literature (Fig. 5b).
+In field experiments, higher disturbance rates have shifted the recovery trajectory and competition of the plant community towards one that is composed of opportunistic, fast-growing pioneer tree species, grasses (Shiels et al., 2010; Carreño-Rocabado et al., 2012), and/or deciduous species, as also seen in model results (Hickler et al., 2004).
+In the treatments presented here, deciduous PFT types were also the strongest to recover after 15 years in both models, surpassing pre-drought values (Fig. 5).
+It should be noted that ED2 exhibited a strong recovery in the evergreen PFT as well, inconsistent with the above literature (Fig. 5b).
 PFTs in ED2 respond to drought conditions via stomatal closure and leaf shedding, buffering stem water potentials from falling below a set mortality threshold (i.e., 88% of loss in conductivity).
 This conductivity threshold may need to be reconsidered if further examination reveals an unrealistic advantage under drought conditions for evergreen trees, which exhibited a lower impact from droughts (compared to deciduous and brevi-deciduous PFTs) in ED2.
+Nitrogen cycling feedbacks were not investigated here, but could also be an explanation for a strong evergreen PFT recovery.